NVIDIA/TensorRT/samples/python/simple_progress_monitor/README.md

 ## Description

-This sample, simple_progress_reporter, is a Python sample which uses TensorRT and its included ONNX parser, to perform inference with ResNet-50 models saved in ONNX format.
+This sample, simple_progress_monitor, is a Python sample which uses TensorRT and its included ONNX parser, to perform inference with ResNet-50 models saved in ONNX format.
 It displays animated progress bars while TensorRT builds the engine.

 ## How does this sample work?